jamesfmackenzie/jamesfmackenzie.github.io/_posts/2015-11-24-a-trip-down-memory-lane.markdown

 These (re)discoveries chart my video gaming education from childhood to adulthood.
 The memories!!

 ###ZX Spectrum (1982)

-* Prism VTX 5000 modem
+My old ZX Spectrum!
+I've fond memories of Horace Goes Skiing, Chuckie Egg and Manic Miner.
+Not such a big fan of the 20 (or so) attempts it took to load a game in the first place.
+I also came across a Prism VTX 5000 modem.
+Wonder if any bulletin boards still operate?

 ###Amstrad PC1640 (1986)

-* PC games on 5.25" floppy disk
+Back in the late 80s, I used to play PC games on an Amstrad PC1640.
+Although the hardware is long gone, I did find some old games:

 * The Amstrad PC Collection
 * TV Sport Football
 * Microprose Soccer
 * 4D Sports Driving
 * Lex Spelling Fun 1

+Now, I wonder if there's any way to read 5.25" floppies nowadays?

 ###Atari 1040STFM (1986)

+My "proper" games machine growing up was an Atari 1040STFM.
+I even broke the case open to add composite video support.
+Although my ST was pressed back into service some time ago, I did make the following rediscoveries:

 * Atari ST Quickshot QS-131 Joystick
 * Atari ST Nine Tiles Network Adapter AT-194
 * Atari ST boxed games